manastalukdar/template-repo/documentation/development/ci-cd.md

 1. Tag the branch with the correct semantic version number.
 Investigate using some open-source automated semver tooling.
 2. Create GitHub release.
 The Release text can be initially (and automatically) populated by issues (title and link) referenced by the direct push commit or the PR that just got merged in.
-3. Publish package to npm.
+3. Publish package to relevant package registry.
     - On `develop` package should be tagged as `next`.
     - On `main` package should be tagged as `latest`.
     - **Question**: What about release candidates? `rc` tags?
 Which branch does this go from?
 Typically this goes from an intermediate release branch.
 How would this tie into the automation?